galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >
 {: .hands_on}

 We now have a table with 130 lines corresponding to the most differentially expressed genes.
-And for each of the gene, we have its id, its mean normalized counts (averaged over all samples from both conditions), its $$log_{2} FC$$ and other information.
+And for each of the gene, we have its ID, its mean normalized counts (averaged over all samples from both conditions), its $$log_{2} FC$$ and other information.

-The id for each gene is something like FBgn0003360, i.e. an id in the corresponding database, here Flybase.
-These ids are unique but sometimes we prefer to have gene names, even if there may not reference an unique gene (e.g. duplicated after re-annotation).
+The ID for each gene is something like FBgn0003360, i.e. an ID in the corresponding database, here Flybase.
+These IDs are unique but sometimes we prefer to have gene names, even if there may not reference an unique gene (e.g. duplicated after re-annotation).
 We would also like to have location of these genes.
-To do that, we need do add extra annotation from the annotation file we used for mapping and counting.
+To do that, we need do add extra annotations from the annotation file we used for mapping and counting.

 > ### {% icon hands_on %} Hands-on: Annotation of the differentially expressed genes
 >